 Rental assistance is available for those who owe back rent due to COVID.
 San Francisco residents have access to both the California statewide program and a San Francisco specific program.
 With the recent passage of state law AB 832, eligible households approved for the California program can receive up to 100% of unpaid rent accumulated from April 2020 onward.
 AB 832 also approved funding for 100% of prospective monthly rent while eviction protections are in place and while funding is still available.
 San Francisco’s rental assistance program can cover rent for up to 6 months for the months of April 2021 onward, but is being prioritized for certain populations.

-Open Door Legal is also offering drop-in hours to assist with completing the state and local applications during the following times:
+Open Door Legal is no longer offering drop-in hours to assist with completing the state and local applications.
+We recommend contacting the San Francisco Housing Development Corporation (SFHDC).